 References and Credits

-1. All information in this article was obtained from GM Shareholder Information.
+1. All financial figures in this article were obtained and referenced from GM’s annual and quarterly filings which are available in GM Shareholder Information.

 2. Featured images in this article are used under creative commons licenses and sourced from the following websites: GMC.